 Azure has been designed from the beginning to be a self-service set of features.
 A developer or anybody with no IT skills whatsoever can create very complex environments in Azure, as long as a template has been designed for them.

 Azure provides you a lot of features to be able to scale up or down, depending on the needs, and it all happens in a matter of minutes.

 Provisioning of VMs takes only minutes to complete.
-It’s much more faster than on-premises provisioning.
-For instance, it takes less than 10 minutes to create a VM, and also less than 10 minutes to create 100 VMs – and this is all because of Azure’s scalling up feature.
+It’s much faster than on-premises provisioning.
+For instance, it takes less than 10 minutes to create a VM, and also less than 10 minutes to create 100 VMs – and this is all because of Azure’s scaling up feature.

 It’s cost effective

 Cost control get even better and waste can be minimized by using quotas, access policies, automatic shutdowns.
-This bugdet savings end up being very important to the infrastructure teams.
+These budget savings end up being very important to the infrastructure teams.

 Azure Resource Manager (ARM) is one of the great things about Azure – it allows you to create an environment and then to use it as a template.
 You can export it as a template (JSON format) being easily further used by development teams to create new identical environments, based on the same template.

 It integrates with existing tool-chain